emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ### Hourly Data <a id="hourly-data-r"></a>
 - <span style="color:gray;">'hourlyMerged.csv'</span>

 First I loaded the packages that I will be needing for the hourly and daily data analysis in RStudio.
-I will be using tidyverse and lubridate.
-Next, I uploaded both my hourly_merged datasets.
+Next, I uploaded my hourlyMerged dataset.

-Load packages and merged data into RStudio
+Load packages and hourly dataset:

 <details>
 <summary>Show R Code</summary>